9SMTM6/typed-redux-actions-reducer/README.md

 # typed-redux-actions-reducer
-A framework helping with the reduction of Boilerplate when combining Redux with Typescript.
+A package helping with the reduction of Boilerplate when combining Redux with Typescript.

 ![TOTAL Downloads](https://img.shields.io/npm/dt/typed-redux-actions-reducer.svg)